nextapps-de/flexsearch/README.md

 <a name="contextual"></a>
 #### Contextual Search

 FlexSearch introduce a new scoring mechanism called __Contextual Search__ which was invented by Thomas Wilkerling, the author of this library.
-A Contextual Search __incredibly boost up queries to a complete new level__.
+A Contextual Search <a href="https://jsperf.com/compare-search-libraries" target="_blank">incredibly boost up queries to a complete new level</a>.
 The basic idea of this concept is to limit relevance by its context instead of calculating relevance through the whole (unlimited) distance.
 Imagine you add a text block of some sentences to an index ID.
 Assuming the query includes a combination of first and last word from this text block, are they really relevant to each other?
-In this way contextual search also improves the results of relevance-based queries on large amount of text data.
+In this way contextual search <a href="https://rawgit.com/nextapps-de/flexsearch/master/test/matching.html" target="_blank">also improves the results of relevance-based queries</a> on large amount of text data.

 <p align="center">
     <img src="https://rawgithub.com/nextapps-de/flexsearch/master/contextual_index.svg">